I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 • Ctrl+Alt+Enter

-Depending on the laptop model and brand, the ways to enter the BIOS may also differ.
-Often a hint is displayed on the splash screen every time the device is loaded, but sometimes, in order to find the necessary button or combination, it is worth spending time for "trial and error" or searching for information on the manufacturer's official website, programmer forums.
+Depending on the laptop model and brand, the methods for entering the BIOS may vary.
+Often, a hint is displayed on the splash screen every time the device boots, but sometimes, in order to find the required button or combination, it is worth spending time on “trial and error” or searching for information on the manufacturer’s official website or programmer forums.
 In addition to the device model, the type of system and its version play an important role.

 • Lenovo (Lenovo) - to enter the BIOS, press and hold the “ThikVantage” button until the menu or F12 appears.